-3. The NHS as a faulty machine
+4. The NHS as a faulty machine

-But is it true that the NHS-as-a-machine has really become more efficient over the decades?
-Proof, or even clear inference, may be impossible to establish incontrovertibly.
-Yet what your report does assert clearly and thoroughly is that successive reforms dating from the Thatcher era have rarely yielded the promised benefits or economies.
+But what is the evidence that the NHS-as-a-machine has become more widely efficient over the decades?
+Proof, or even clear inference, is often patchy and inconsistent.
+Yet what Reforming the NHS from within does assert with solid clarity is that successive reforms dating from the Thatcher-era have rarely yielded the promised benefits or economies.